CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP.md

 Read thread: on  Write thread: off
 ```

-To see details of a specific route, such as from where it is received and where it is sent, run the `net show bgp <ip address/prefix>` command:
+To see details of a specific route, such as from where it is received and where it is sent:

 ```
-cumulus@leaf01:~$ net show bgp 10.0.0.11/32
+cumulus@switch:~$ net show bgp 10.0.0.11/32
 BGP routing table entry for 10.0.0.11/32
 Paths: (1 available, best #1, table Default-IP-Routing-Table) Advertised to non peer-group peers: